cds-mipt/raai-summer-school-2019/README.md

 car 91 42 338 500
 ```

-- Testing dataset for car segmentation and detection  on images: will appear here after 13:00 07 July
+- **Testing dataset for car segmentation and detection  on images:** will appear here after 13:00 07 July

 ### Metrics
 The organizers analyze 3 quality metrics of the participant decisions:

-1) Average Precision (AP) quality measure for cars detection implemented by participants compared to the reference labeling of a test sample.
+**1) Average Precision (AP) quality measure for cars detection implemented by participants compared to the reference labeling of a test sample**.
 To do this, organisers will use the open source utility [https://github.com/rafaelpadilla/Object-Detection-Metrics] (should be maximized);

 The output of car detection algorithm should be folder of .txt files with labels for given images in the format:
 ```